-Advisory: Previous or concurrent registration in STAT-340 (or other multiple regression experience) is recommended.
+Advisory: Students may substitute another 200-level Statistics course for STAT-242 with instructor permission.

 STAT-395 Independent Study

 Fall and Spring.
 Credits: 1 - 8

 The department

 Instructor permission required.

 Advisory: The permission of the department is required for independent work to count toward the major or minor.